picchius94/META-UGV/README.md

 For more info check `terrain_generator.py`.

 ### Path Planning
 The file `A_star.py` contains a class and functions that handle many utilities related to path planning.
-In principle, there is no need to access this file to run the experiments.
+In principle, there is no need to access this file.

 ## Dependencies
 The following dependencies are required: